 The option --min-distance <FLOAT> ensures a minimum straight-line distance (in meter) between start and end edges of a trip.
 The script will keep sampling from the edge distribution until enough trips with sufficient distance are found.

-When running randomTrips.py twice with the same parameters, different output files will be created due to randomness.
-The option --seed <INT> can be used to get repeatable pseudo-randomness.
+When running randomTrips.py twice with the same parameters, the same results will be created because the random number generator is initialized with the same value.
+To get "true" randomness (always a different output) use the option --random.
+The option --seed <INT> can be used to set an initial value and get different but still repeatable pseudo-randomness.

 The option --fringe-factor <FLOAT> increases the probability that trips will start/end at the fringe of the network.
 If the value 10 is given, edges that have no successor or no predecessor will be 10 times more likely to be chosen as start- or endpoint of a trip.
 This is useful when modelling through-traffic which starts and ends at the outside of the simulated area.